-- Receive the identified risk from staff member. - Assess the risk and identify a risk management strategy including existing and additional mitigations required. - Take appropriate action to address the risk and record the action. - If the risk remedy is outside the capacity/brief of the Line Manager, then it must be elevated to the next Senior Manager. - It is the duty of the Line Manager to ensure that the risk intervention is carried out in full, and reported to the appropriate level. - Each local service area will host its own risk register with associated detailed risk assessments which is compatible with the overall services risk register.
+- · Receive the identified risk from staff member. - Assess the risk and identify a risk management strategy including existing and additional mitigations required. - Take appropriate action to address the risk to the greatest extent possible, mindful of the right of people supported to make choices that may include levels of risk that the BOCSI would not advise. - Record actions taken to mitigate against the risk - If the risk remedy is outside the capacity/brief of the Line Manager, then it must be elevated to the next Senior Manager or discussed with the person supported making the choice to engage in a particular activity.
+In the latter case, the risk assessment template used (Appendix 3b) will reflect that while risk mitigation is being supported by the BOCSI the risk is owned by the person supported as a result of their right to choose to engage in the activity resulting in the risk being assessed.
+A record should be made of

+- any support, education, information and alternatives to the activity made available to the individual. - Ensure that the risk intervention is carried out in full, and reported to the appropriate level. - Ensure the local service area has its own risk register with associated detailed risk assessments which is compatible with the overall services risk register.